Helicoprion: Classification

-Skull data from IMNH 37899 reveal several characteristics, such as an autodiastylic (two-jointed) jaw suspension with a non-suspensory hyomandibula, which confirm the placement of Helicoprion within the chondrichthyan subclass Holocephali (or the more broadly defined Euchondrocephali).
+Skull data from IMNH 37899 reveal several characteristics, such as an autodiastylic (two-jointed) jaw suspension with a nonsuspensory hyomandibula, which confirm the placement of Helicoprion within the chondrichthyan subclass Holocephali (or the more broadly defined Euchondrocephali).
 Holocephalans are primarily an extinct group, and the only extant representatives of the group are the specialized, deep-sea Chimaeriformes (also called ratfish).
 The relationship between Helicoprion and living chimaeras is very distant, but had been previously suspected based on details of its tooth anatomy.

-Helicoprion can be characterized as a member of Eugeneodontiformes, an order of holocephalans that lived from the Devonian to Triassic periods and are defined by their tooth-whorls along the midline of the jaw and autodiastylic skulls.
+Helicoprion can be characterized as a member of Eugeneodontiformes, an order of holocephalans that lived from the Devonian to Triassic periods and are defined by their tooth whorls along the midline of the jaw and autodiastylic skulls.
 Within the Eugeneodontiformes, Helicoprion is placed within the Edestoidea, a group of eugeneodonts with particularly tall and angled symphyseal teeth.
 Members of the Edestoidea are divided into two families based on the style of the dentition.
 One family, the Edestidae, has relatively short tooth blades with roots that incline backwards.
-The other family, which contains Helicoprion, is sometimes called Agassizodontidae, but is today referred to as Helicoprionidae; a name which was first used 70 years prior and which has priority.
-Helicoprionids have large, cartilage-supported whorls with strongly arched shapes, and did not shed their teeth; instead, their tooth whorls continually add new teeth with bases inclined forwards at the top of the whorl.
-Helicoprion is unique among members of its family in possessing a closed (complete) spiral whorl which revolves around itself multiple times, while the tooth whorls of other genera form an incomplete, open spiral.
+The other family is the Helicoprionidae, of which Helicoprion is the type genus.
+Members of this family are distinguished by their large, strongly arched tooth whorls supported by cartilage, which do not replace teeth, but instead add new ones continuously at the apex of the spiral, with tooth bases inclined forward.
+This family was often referred to as the Agassizodontidae in older literature, but the name Helicoprionidae has priority under nomenclatural rules, having been established 70 years earlier.
+Helicoprion is unique among members of its family in possessing a closed (complete) spiral whorl, which revolves around itself multiple times, while the tooth whorls of other genera form an incomplete, open spiral.
 As most eugeneodonts are based on fragmentary tooth remains, relationships within the group remain unclear.
 A cladogram illustrating the group's possible relations, drawn from Rainer Zangerl's 1981 volume of the Handbook of Paleoichthyology, is provided below.